RostamVPN/mullvadvpn-app/docs/architecture.md

-# Mullvad VPN app architecture
+# Rostam VPN app architecture

 This document describes the code architecture and how everything fits together.